kg-construct/rml-core/FNML/overview.md

 <a>FnO</a> consists of -- among others -- <a>function descriptions</a> and <a>execution</a> descriptions.
 We describe these <a>executions</a> -- which link to specific <a>function descriptions</a> -- within the <a>RML mapping</a>.

-A [=triples map=] is a rule that maps each iteration in the logical source to a number of RDF triples.
 An [=RML mapping=] uses [=triples map=]s to generate output triples from input data.
 We use an intermediate [=FnML execution=] to refer to an FnO [=execution=] from input data, and then use an [=execution term map=] to link some specific output of an [=execution=] to the actual [=triples map=],